Television in the Philippines: Variety shows

 Since 1958, network television programs in the Philippines have featured variety shows as staples at the midday hour.
 The popularity of bodabil (vaudeville) in the first half of the 20th century had an impact on the earliest noontime variety television shows in the Philippines.
 Since then, the format has changed to reflect the times, adding aspects of reality television in the 2000s.
 The majority of noontime variety shows on television are independently produced by blocktimers, who pay television networks a certain length of time to screen their show.
 However, a few TV networks have succeeded in producing only these kinds of shows, with varying degrees of success in terms of viewership and ad income.

 Most of the variety shows air around the noontime slot.
-Willing Willie was the first variety show that aired primetime, airing against TV Patrol of ABS-CBN and 24 Oras of GMA.
-It was a variety show that aired in primetime after the main host Willie Revillame left ABS-CBN, causing the end of Wowowee which airs at the noontime slot.
+Willing Willie was the first variety show that aired in primetime, airing against TV Patrol of ABS-CBN and 24 Oras of GMA.
+It was a variety show that aired in primetime after the main host Willie Revillame left ABS-CBN, ending the second iteration of Wowowee and beginning the show's short-run third and final run without Revillame from May 5, 2010, which led to its overall end on July 30, 2010.